ChuanMeng/ChuanMeng.github.io/_pages/about.md

   - /about.html
 ---

 I am Chuan Meng.
+I will be joining the NLP group at the University of Edinburgh in September 2025.
 I received the Ph.D. degree from the University of Amsterdam (UvA) in June 2025, supervised by Prof. dr. [Maarten de Rijke](https://staff.fnwi.uva.nl/m.derijke/bio/) and dr. [Mohammad Aliannejadi](https://aliannejadi.com/).
 My doctoral dissertation, titled "Optimizing Agentic Workflows for Information Access", is available [here](https://pure.uva.nl/ws/files/234887966/Thesis.pdf).
 During my PhD, I worked as an Applied Scientist Intern at Amazon, working on LLM-powered conversational agents.

-I am interested in information retrieval (IR) and natural language processing (NLP) with large language models (LLMs), with a particular focus on
+I have been interested in information retrieval (IR) and natural language processing (NLP) with large language models (LLMs), with a particular focus on
 - Conversational agents: conversational search, proactive conversational agents, knowledge-grounded dialogue systems
 - Model- and data-efficient neural ranking: LLM-based re-ranking, generative retrieval, synthetic data generation
 - Automatic evaluation: query performance prediction (QPP), LLM-based relevance judgment prediction